mcauser/awesome-micropython/readme.md

 * [MicroPython Kickstarter](https://www.kickstarter.com/projects/214379695/micro-python-python-for-microcontrollers) - 1,931 backers pledged £97,803 to help bring this project to life.
 * [MicroPython on the ESP8266 Kickstarter](https://www.kickstarter.com/projects/214379695/micropython-on-the-esp8266-beautifully-easy-iot) - 1,399 backers pledged £28,534 to help bring this project to life.

-## Contributing

-Contributions and suggestions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/mcauser/awesome-micropython/blob/master/contributing.md) first.

-I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could vote for them by adding 👍 to them.